-DESCRIPTION: Located in the borough of Brooklyn, along the north shore of the bay just east of Knapp Street, Plumb Beach is a popular recreational site for sunbathers, wind surfers, hikers/bikers, nature watchers and others.
+DESCRIPTION: Located in the borough of Brooklyn, along the north shore of the bay just east of Knapp Street, Plumb Beach is a popular recreational site for sunbathers, wind surfers, hikers, bicyclist, nature watchers and others.

-Partly within Gateway National Recreation Area and partly under the jurisdiction of NYC Department of Parks and Recreation (NYCDPR), the beach has been subject to excessive erosion since the area was filled during construction of the Belt Parkway in the 1930s.
+Partly located within the Gateway National Recreation Area and partially under the jurisdiction of NYC Department of Parks and Recreation (NYCDPR), the beach has been subject to excessive erosion since the area was filled during construction of the Belt Parkway in the 1930s.

-This erosion threatened critical infrastructure, including a major emergency route for New York City, significant buried utilities, as well as a popular bike path.
-Wave action from a storm event in the fall of 2009 destroyed portions of the bike path, and came within 25 feet of the Belt Parkway, forcing New York City Parks to award a contract to temporarily repair the eroded area with sandbags to prevent further losses that would threaten the parkway and utilities.
+The erosion threatened critical infrastructure, affecting a major emergency vehicle route for New York City, significant buried utilities, as well as a popular bike path.
+Wave action from a storm event in the fall of 2009 destroyed portions of the bike path, and came within 25 feet of the Belt Parkway, necessitating New York City Parks to award a contract to temporarily repair the eroded area with sandbags to prevent further erosion that would threaten the parkway and utilities.

 Phase I, the beach berm, was constructed immediately prior to Hurricane Sandy, preventing what could have been significant structural damage to the Belt Parkway during the storm.
-The more than 100,000 cubic yards of sand was beneficially reused from Ambrose Channel dredging done as part of ongoing efforts to deepen the channels associated with the Port of New York and New Jersey.
+More than 100,000 cubic yards of sand was beneficially reused from the Ambrose Channel dredging project associated with Harbor Deepening Project.